temporalio/temporal/docs/architecture/speculative-workflow-task.md

 the server writes a corresponding Workflow Task failed event to the history and increases the attempt count in the mutable state.

-For the next attempt, a **transient Workflow Task** is used: the Workflow Task events `WorkflowTaskScheduled` and `WorkflowTaskStarted` are *not* written to the history, but attached to the response from the `RecordWorkflowTaskStarted` API.
+For the next attempt, **transient Workflow Task events** are used: the Workflow Task events `WorkflowTaskScheduled` and `WorkflowTaskStarted` are *not* written to the history, but attached to the response from the `RecordWorkflowTaskStarted` API.
 The worker does not know they are transient, though.
 If the Workflow Task keeps failing, the attempt counter is increased in the mutable state,